 Applicants will need to have completed a full-time, three-year, higher education sector, post-secondary (post-Year 12) study qualification.

-- a minimum overall score of 6.0 and a minimum score of 5.5 in each subtest (or comparable test scores*) for the 15 weeks English Language Program concurrent with academic units
+- a minimum overall score of 6.0 and a minimum score of 5.5 in each subtest (or comparable test scores*) for 15 weeks English Language Program concurrent with academic units

 * Comparable scores include SCU College Placement Test scores, CPE, CAE and TOEFL PBT (see scu.edu.au/englishskills).

-- All units in Part A; and
+- all units in Part A; and

-- Two units from Part B
+- all units in Part B

 Schedule of units